Aubrey Hanson

 Professional & Community Affiliations

-Dr. Aubrey Hanson is Métis and is the Director of Indigenous Education for the Werklund School of Education.
-She Co-Coordinates the MEd Interdisciplinary Option Indigenous Education: A Call to Action.
-She has served as an Executive member of the Indigenous Literary Studies Association (ILSA), on the Alberta Métis Education Council, and as the President of the Canadian Association for the Study of Indigenous Education (CASIE), a constituent association of the Canadian Society for the Study of Education (CSSE).
+Dr. Aubrey Hanson is a faculty member in Curriculum and Learning and co-coordinates the MEd Interdisciplinary Option Indigenous Education for Teachers.
+She has served as Director of Indigenous Education for the Werklund School of Education, as President of the Indigenous Literary Studies Association (ILSA), on the Alberta Métis Education Council, and as the President of the Canadian Association for the Study of Indigenous Education (CASIE).

 Research